dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms.md

 </form>
 ```

-These FromGroupNames have equivalent properties in the component class, like so:
+These [FromGroupNames](https://angular.io/api/forms/FormGroupName) directives have equivalent properties in the component class, like so:

 ```
 import { Component } from '@angular/core';